kniec/aws-neuropointillist-workshop/content/07-Appendix/01-customami.md

 described [in the
 documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_02_ami_customization.html#build-a-custom-aws-parallelcluster-ami).

+If you just have one isolated binary application to run, you can just put your code and data on the shared drive and ignore this customization.
+But most neuroimaging packages like to be in particular places, so this approach might be more trouble than it saves.

-Here we describe the brute force, not recommended way to do this, because it is the easiest.
+Here we describe the brute force, not recommended way to customize ParallelCluster, because it is the easiest to do without becoming a system administrator on the side.
 We use the method of [modifying an AWS ParallelCluster AMI](https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_02_ami_customization.html#modify-an-aws-parallelcluster-ami).

-The world will not end.

 ##  Identify the base AMI
 The first step is to identify the AMI that corresponds to the region and the operating system you select.
-This tutorial takes place in the *us-east-1* region, so for version 2.8.1, the correct AMI for this region and for Ubuntu 18.04 (the region and the OS and the version are important) is *ami-06889493c801d0916*.
+This tutorial takes place in the *us-east-1* region, so for version 2.8.1, the correct AMI for this region and for Ubuntu 18.04
+(the region and the OS and the version are important) is *ami-06889493c801d0916*.
 If there is a newer version of ParallelCluster, you should start with the AMI for that version to get the latest